The Story of Melvin J. Schenck | An American Hero

 Mary also told Joseph that she often wished she was dead because her life had become so miserable.

-His thoughts about that last visit were bluntly interrupted when he heard John emotionally beg for a revolver so that he could shoot himself.
+As Joseph realized that his cousin’s marital problems were even more serious than he had realized, his thoughts of that last visit were bluntly interrupted when he heard John emotionally beg for a revolver so that he could shoot himself.
 One of the women in the house offered to get him one.
-But Joseph didn’t think he had any intention of using it.
-He thought John was running a bluff.
+Joseph didn’t think he had any intention of using it.
+He thought John was “running a bluff”.

 Mary died that evening.
 Sunday, April 28, 1902 at 7 pm.